Valley Fever: The deadly and incurable disease terrifying the west coast

 “Maybe in a few decades, half of the United States will be endemic for Cocci,” says UCLA Health’s Dr Yang.

-However, others who have spent years attempting to link rising Valley Fever cases to climate change say that there is still no concrete proof of causality.
+However, others who have spent years attempting to link rising Valley Fever cases to the climate crisis say that there is still no concrete proof of causality.

 “The reality is there is no science that shows explicit links,” Dr Andrew Comrie, climate scientist and Chief Academic Officer of the Arizona Board of Regents at UA tells The Independent.
 “There’s plenty of associations and you know, correlations and things but the actual causal path is not well understood.
 It’s maddening.”